cadia-lvl/punctuation-prediction/punctuation_package/README.md

 For a short help message of how to use the package, type `punctuate -h` or `punctuate --help`.

 The input text should be like directly from automatic speech recognition, without capitalizations or punctuations.

+The first time the program is run the punctuation models are downloaded into `punctuation_models`, in the user home directory for Linux and Mac users, and in APPDATA for Windows users.
+The user can put a new model path in `path_config.json` inside the punctuator directory is another location is desired.

 ## Example